 Hellfire Gala 2023 goes on sale 26th July.

 Written by Gerry Duggan.
 Art by Stefano Caselli.

 X-Men is one of the flagship titles of the Fall of X phase and the one that’s closest to being a traditional superhero title.
 Following the Hellfire Gala, the team’s lineup will be shuffled with new members.
 This includes Kate Pryde, who’s going by the persona of “Shadowcat”.

 Written by Steve Orlando.
 Art by Vincenzo Carratù.

 Since the 1990s, storylines have focused on how Iceman is an omega-level mutant that hasn’t used his gifts to the best of his ability.
 In Astonishing Iceman, readers will finally see him live up to his potential.

 This solo series, spinning out of the Hellfire Club 2023 special, will feature a new base of operations, inventive uses of Iceman’s powers, and never-before-seen foes.
 These will all push Iceman to his limit and position him as one of the most powerful mutants.
 However, this will also have a dark side effect that could threaten his mission.

-Astonishing Iceman #1 goes on sale August 2nd.
+Astonishing Iceman #1 was published on August 2nd.

 Immortal X-Men #14